AlinaWithAFace/CISC-220-Lab-06/README.md

 Make sure everything still works.
     1. Make sure you try a word with characters not in your list.
     Make sure at least one word is in the in the dictionary, and one isn’t.
-    Check to make sure the words are scored correctly and the final score is correct.
+    Check to make sure the words are scored correctly and the final gameScore is correct.

 Extra Credit:
 ---